Category Archives: Web Tools

 Not so long ago it was relatively easy to give your online course content a consistent look and feel.
 With some knowledge of HTML and CSS you could create a sophisticated page with carefully determined layout, colors, images, and dimensions.
 Sure, there were some browser issues, most notably with Internet Explorer, but by and large you could create tightly controlled web pages with the comfortable assurance that your viewers would access your content on a screen with predictable orientation and pixel dimensions.

 Those days are long gone.
 With the ubiquity of smartphones and tablets comes the need to design web content that will display properly on a wide variety of screen sizes.
 That means your inner artist will need to give up some control and learn to embrace responsive web design.
 Companies like Internet Zonei are leading the way in creating visually appealing and functional websites that adapt seamlessly to any device.
 In another case, companies looking to elevate their online presence can truly benefit from options that include ongoing support and site management.
 These cost-effective monthly website solutions are designed to offer high-quality digital experiences while easing the financial strain of building a strong online platform.
+If you need high quality, affordable websites, then you may get expert help from professional services like web design aurora.

 Continue reading